Haiyuan/CalibreEasyDict.alfredworkflow/README.md

 ---

-This comprehensive guide should help you set up and run the EasyDictHelper workflow and the URL converter service.
+This comprehensive guide should help you set up and run the CalibreEasyDict workflow and the URL converter service.
 If you encounter any issues or need further assistance, please feel free to ask.